lstandish/strongman-md/docs/index.md

 **Strongman has two basic modes of functionality:**

-1. It uses a master password combined with the username and domain to create "computed" passwords (similar to [lesspass]).
+1. **Compute Mode**: This mode uses the master password combined with the username and domain to create "computed" passwords (similar to [lesspass]).
 In this mode, only a "password profile" is stored on the server.
 The site password itself is not stored.
-2. It can use the master password to encrypt (AES-256) "custom" passwords and "secure notes," which are then stored on a web server.
+2. **Encrypt Mode**: This mode is used when you click the 'Save' button.
+It allows saving any user-specified password, encrypted (AES-256) using the master password and then sent to the server for storage.
+This same encryption is also used for "secure notes."

 The emphasis is on **speed**, [**security**](#strongman-security), and **simplicity**.
 [Open Strongman Password Manager]